Varanapat/CHINNAKORN_cafe/README.md

 ## 📖 Project Overview

-**CHINNAKORN Cafe** is a full-stack web application built as part of a **Web Programming Project (2568)**.
-It serves as an online platform for a café business, allowing customers to browse the menu, learn about the café, and place orders — while giving administrators tools to manage products and orders efficiently.
+**CHINNAKORN Cafe** is a full-stack web application with server-side rendering, developed as part of a **Web Programming Project (2568)**.
+It serves as an online platform for a café business, allowing customers to browse the menu, learn about the café, and place orders — while also providing staff-oriented pages for managing orders and inventory.

-The project is developed using **Node.js** with the **Express.js** framework on the backend and **EJS** (Embedded JavaScript) as the templating engine for server-side rendered views, styled with custom **CSS**.
+The project is built using **Node.js** with the **Express.js** framework on the backend, and **EJS (Embedded JavaScript)** as the templating engine for dynamic server-side rendered views, styled with custom **CSS**.

 ---

 ## ✨ Features

 - 🏠 **Home Page** — Welcoming landing page with café branding and highlights
 - 📋 **Menu Browsing** — Browse categorized café items (drinks, food, desserts)
 - 🛒 **Order System** — Customers can add items to cart and place orders
-- 🔐 **User Authentication** — Register and login system for customers and admins
-- 🛠️ **Admin Dashboard** — Manage menu items, view and process customer orders
+- 🧾 **Order & Inventory Management** — Staff can view and manage orders and product inventory
 - 📱 **Responsive Design** — Mobile-friendly UI across all screen sizes
-- 🗃️ **Database Integration** — Persistent data storage with MySQL
+- 🗃️ **Database Integration** — Persistent data storage using SQLite
 - 🖼️ **Product Image Support** — Upload and display product images

 ---